krakenjs/makara/README.md

 #### Makara

 Load content bundles from a specific location.
 Optionally, decorate an express app to consume pre-locaized templates, or localize templates on-the-fly.
-A summary content property files and their use is also covered here.
+A summary of content property files and their use is also covered here.

 ##### Example